Softy107/The-Vermilion-Grand-Piano/README.md

 Samples not found, repo serves as a placeholder

-(Will)Contains a total of :
+Contains a total of :
 - 29 samples (A, C, D#, F#)
-- 3 versions to choose from
+- 2 versions to choose from

           > Regular
           > Clean
-          > Realistic Reverb

 - infinite vol env release for keys 96+

-# How To Download - NOT AVALIABLE YET
+# How To Download
 (copied from Indigo Upright Piano, still the same )

 If you are not familiar with downloading from Github, click this link to view the releases for this soundfont :